arnavgautam/TreeHacks2015/HOLs/HOL-iOSAndMobileServices/HOL.md

 ### Task 1 - Creating your Notification Hub ###

-1. Log on to the [Windows Azure Management Portal](https://manage.windowsazure.com/).
+1. Log on to the [Microsoft Azure Management Portal](https://manage.windowsazure.com/).

 1. Select **NEW** from the bottom left and then click **APP SERVICES**, **SERVICE BUS**, **NOTIFICATION HUB**, and **QUICK CREATE**.